elisasanzani/Software_and_Computing_Project/README.md

     $ sudo pip3 install -r requirements.txt
 ```
 Note: while the code can be run locally, given GPU availability and requirements, I suggest using [Google Colaboratory](https://colab.research.google.com/) to have a fast performance ensured. <br>
-Files can be opened directly from GitHub or load the .ipynb file on Colab and select Runtime -> Change runtime -> Set harware acceleration to GPU.
+Files can be opened directly from GitHub on Colab or load the .ipynb file on Colab and select Runtime -> Change runtime -> Set harware acceleration to GPU.
 Data and the model are downloaded directly by the python scripts, but in a local run data can be fetched locally since it is available in this repository.

 <a name="mu2e-calo"></a>
 ## The Mu2e experiment and its calorimeter